What is the Law of Mirrors?

 You can understand how this works and also begin to change your negative reactions by using this law.
-It’s all about learning to react to situations more calmly and to free ourselves of thoughts that are harmful to the mind.
+It’s all about learning to react to situations more calmly and to free ourselves of harmful thoughts.

 The positive and negative things in life are not only found in other people.
-We ourselves also have a number of characteristics that can please or annoy those around us.
+As several researchers at Washington University in St. Louis point out, we all have a number of characteristics that can please or annoy those around us.

 In order to analyze yourself, you must be brutally honest, self-aware and sincere.
-This self-criticism is one of the most recommended practices, as long as you use it well.
+Self-awareness is one of the most recommended practices, as long as you use it well.